by Gina, Steppes of Faith

 Again, Jesus is compassionate in the middle of His own suffering.
-Through the pain in His body and the beginning fight for breath, Jesus gives grace to someone who finally figured out that he had no hope left except for divine grace.
-Jesus graciously confirmed the robber’s new faith and gave him salvation.
+Through the pain in His body and the fight for breath, Jesus gives grace to someone who finally figured out that he had no hope left except for divine grace.
+Jesus graciously confirmed the thief’s new faith and gave him salvation.

 Compassion for His Mother